 Further, in compliance with NorthStar's Final Report, LIPA Internal Audit has tested implementation plans deemed complete and issued its own annual progress report to the Board.
-To date, of the 49 audit recommendations, LIPA's Internal Audit department has tested 39 for completion of implementation plan steps.
-During 2021, LIPA deemed 3 of the 39 to remain In-Progress.
-Once all steps in the remaining 13 implementation plans are reported completed, LIPA Internal Audit will test those as well.
+To date, of the 49 audit recommendations, LIPA's Internal Audit department has tested 40 for completion of implementation plan steps.
+Once all steps in the remaining nine implementation plans are reported completed, LIPA Internal Audit will test those as well.

 In addition, the LIPA Board has adopted 167 recommendations to improve PSEG Long Island management, information technology, and operations and tasked LIPA staff with reporting quarterly to the Board on status until all issues are remediated.
-The most recently Quarterly Report from September 2021 is available on LIPA's website.
+The most recent Quarterly Report from November 2022 is available on LIPA's website.
 In certain areas, the recommendations overlap with findings in the 2018 or 2013 NorthStar audits, which has been noted in this report.
 Greater detail is available on these recommendations and the status of their implementation in the Quarterly Report.